Carson Wentz's brutal day with Commanders shows why Eagles better off with Jalen Hurts

 "Just take steps every day," Hurts said.
 "Do better than I did the last time.
 It’s simple.
 I don’t want to make it harder than it is.
 Just pushing myself, pushing the guys around me to be a better leader and better quarterback for the team."

-This article originally appeared on Delaware News Journal: Eagles' Jalen Hurts improves as Commanders' Carson Wentz has brutal day
+This article originally appeared on USA TODAY: Eagles better off with Jalen Hurts as QB over Carson Wentz